sass/libsass-python/docs/index.rst

 Examples
 --------

-Compile a String of SASS to CSS
+Compile a String of Sass to CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 >>> import sass
 >>> sass.compile(string='a { b { color: blue; } }')
 'a b {\n  color: blue; }\n'

-Compile a Directory of SASS Files to CSS
+Compile a Directory of Sass Files to CSS
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 >>> import sass